-Please join our mailing list to receive updates and post event/workshop recordings.
+Join our mailing list to receive updates, registration links and post event/workshop recordings.

 We will also have a networking lunch with medical students and UCLA residents representing a variety of specialties, and a residents’ panel full of gems for succeeding in the residency.
 We will also have breakout sessions for both pre-clinical and clinical medical students, including mock interviews with personal statement review, and hands on workshops for clinical skills needed for clerkships.

 UCLA is committed to training physicians from all backgrounds to be best prepared to care for a multicultural patient population.
 We strive to create a learning and working environment that is inclusive and supportive of all of our trainees, including those coming from backgrounds traditionally underrepresented in the field of medicine.
 We believe that together we are stronger and thus focus our efforts on collaborating across our various training programs to build community.
 The GME Subcommittee on Equity and Diversity Inclusion was created as part our Office’s mission to bring together faculty and housestaff at various levels of training to enhance efforts surrounding recruitment, retention and reaching back.

 What about the program was most valuable?